-- E. High-pressure gas pipelines, and their 155 metre zone. - F. Chlorine storage area at the Balmore Water Treatment Works and its 550 metres zone. - G. Bonded warehouses at Buchley and its 250 metre zone. - H. Factory at Inchterf and its consultation zone. .
+- E. High-pressure gas pipelines, and their 155 metre zone. - F. Chlorine storage area at the Balmore Water Treatment Works and its 550 metres zone. - G. Bonded warehouses at Buchley and its 250 metre zone. - H. Factory for manufacture of explosives at Inchterf and its consultation zone.